 Since it holds a direct connection with the device's innate hardware, there is not much that can be changed significantly in the context of a longer battery life.

-According to the reports, there are things that can be changed to make the console more efficient especially in the portable mode by controlling the battery usage.
+According to reports, there are things that can be changed in terms of controlling battery usage to make the console more efficient especially in portable mode.
 When used in long flights, the console does not trouble much since there are several charging facilities or USB ports at one's disposal.

 However, the problem arises when one uses it outside where there are no charging ports available, then the battery drains out rapidly.

-The issue is not of the battery getting drained easily in the portable mode, but more of how this will cast an effect on the "unique local multiplayer options", provided by the Nintendo Switch.
+The issue is not of the battery getting drained easily in portable mode, but more of how this will cast an effect on the "unique local multiplayer options" provided by the Nintendo Switch.

 Portable And Docked Modes: Difference In Specifications

-The variations in specifications between the docked and portable basically means that a game will run in a different manner in each setup.
+The variations in specifications between the docked and portable basically mean that a game will run in a different manner in each setup.

 Reports of framerate drops in the portable mode for Zelda: Breath of the Wild vis-à-vis the docked option are already emerging online.

-"This is worrying, as Nintendo will have an intimate knowledge of the Switch's architecture and their development staff cannot resolve this, then it will be likely worse for third party studios," notes the publication.
+"This is worrying, as Nintendo will have an intimate knowledge of the Switch's architecture and their development staff cannot resolve this, then it will be likely worse for third party studios," notes Forbes.

 The reason this issue may become a cause for worry for Nintendo is not because of the lingering framerate problem, but "for each Switch release you will effectively have to balance a game twice to maintain a decent polish threshold."

-Thus, just by upgrading the specifications alone will not solve the issue, as this may just increase the difference between the docked and the portable modes.
-However, a temporary work-around for studios could be optimizing the docked variant of their game
+Thus, just by upgrading the specifications alone will not solve the issue, as this may just increase the difference between the docked and portable modes.
+However, a temporary work-around for studios could be optimizing the docked variant of their game.